Antonio Conte says Tottenham players and staff are devastated by the death of fitness coach Gian Piero Ventrone

 Tottenham head coach Conte, who was emotional after a minute's applause for Ventrone moments before kick-off on the south coast, revealed that he will be attending Ventrone's funeral on Sunday and that the players were "devastated" by the news that Ventrone had passed.

 "Tomorrow is the funeral.
-We are going with the staff," said Conte after Spurs' win over Brighton.
+We are going with the staff," said Conte.
 "I want to give big hugs to them [the family], to tell his son and daughter that they need to be strong because Gian Piero was strong, a strong character.
 He doesn't want to see us unhappy.
 It's difficult to make him happy because we are really devastated by the pain.

 "I have to be honest, it was really, really difficult for us to be here and to focus on the game because what happened in the last three days was incredible.
 I knew that the situation was really problematic after the game against Frankfurt [on Wednesday] but no one could have expected this situation because no one knew.